Skip to content

 This was due to major losses related to weather events and the war in Ukraine often exceeding budgets, record inflation requiring reserve strengthening for more recent underwriting years; and higher interest rates leading to lower fair values for all major asset classes.

-The capital position of the big four remained very strong in 2022 due to a varying mix of increases in subordinated debt capital, a positive correlation of solvency ratios to higher interest rates and lower investment risks (see How High Reinsurance Costs Will Impact for European Insurers Operating Margins?).
+The capital position of the big four remained very strong due to a varying mix of increases in subordinated debt capital, a positive correlation of solvency ratios to higher interest rates and lower investment risks (see How High Reinsurance Costs Will Impact for European Insurers Operating Margins?).

 That this was because of higher inflation, higher weather losses, potential Russia/Ukraine losses, and COVID losses.